seankhliao/mono/_web/seankhliao.com/src/blog/12025-04-07-pruned-module-graph.md

 Some notes:

-* `go list -m all` shows the full set of dependency
+* `go list -m all` shows the full set of dependencies
-* `go list all` only shows packages in the pruned dependency graph
+* `go list all` only shows packages that are not pruned out
-* `go.mod` only contains modules in the pruned dependency graph
+* `go.mod` only contains modules that are not pruned out

 I tried to draw a graph (unrelated to the repo above):